 - Using a stand electric mixer, beat 9 eggs with the whisk attachment for 1 min on high speed.
 With the mixer on, gradually add 1 cup erythritol and continue beating on high speed a full 8 min.
 It will be thick and fluffy.
 Tip: You will need a huge mixing bowl.

-- Whisk together almond flour, cocoa powder, and cinnamon and sift in thirds into batter.
+- Whisk together almond flour, cocoa powder, salt, and cinnamon, and sift in thirds into the batter.
 Fold with a spatula between each addition.
 Once all flour is in, continue to fold just until no streaks of flour remain, scraping the bottom of the bowl to get any pockets of flour.
 We do not want to over-mix and deflate the batter.

 - Let cool in pans for 10 min then run a thin spatula around edges to loosen cake.
 Transfer to a wire rack and remove parchment paper.
 When cakes are at room temp, take the thicker one and divide it in half lengthwise using a cake slicer or a long sharp knife.